A Day in the Life of Sam

 Spend a virtual day with Sam, a counselor in the Green Cabin at Camp Promise-East.
 She’s been coming to camp since 2015 and says thinks about camp all year long!

-Welcome Package
+Welcome Packet

 Been diagnosed or want to learn more?

-Request a Package
+Request a Packet

 About Duchenne